A Guide to Color

 Further mixing of neighboring colors produces many other colors and color gradations.
-Mixed colors can be considered as relatives because they have common ancestors.
-You will note that any mixed color fits into the color wheel, according to the amount of yellow, red or blue it contains.
+Mixed colors can be considered relatives because they have common ancestors.
+Any mixed color fits into the color wheel according to the amount of red, yellow, or blue it contains.

-There are three neutrals; black, white and gray are not true colors or hues.
-They are achromatic colors.
+There are three neutrals: black, white, and gray.
+These are not true colors or hues, but are achromatic colors.
 Black results from the complete absorption of light rays.
 White is a reflection of all the rays that produce color.
 Gray is an imperfect absorption of the light rays or a mixture of black and white.

-Colors in the outer circle of the color chart are full intensity because they are as bright as each color can be.
+Colors in the color wheel are full intensity because they are as bright as each color can be.
 As colors go down in brightness, toward neutral gray or no color, they are said to be dulled or low intensity.

 It is easy to see the difference between vivid red and dull maroon, or between bright orange and dull brown or beige.
 It is sometimes more difficult to recognize that a dusty pink is duller than a clear, fresh pink.

 Intensity is adjusted by adding additional colors to the pure hue.
 A color can be made less intense by adding gray to the color (Figure 5).
 In some ways, intensity can be measured by the amount of gray in the hue.

 Figure 5.
 Colors can be made less intense by adding gray to the hue.

 Hues can only degrade in intensity.
 In other words, additional colors cannot be added to a hue to make them “more intense.”
 Each color that is added to a pure hue decreases its intensity.